Our goals for moisture management are:

 Best industry practices should always be utilized for weather sealing to prohibit bulk moisture from entering the structure.
 This includes proper installation of roofing materials and flashing detail, weather barrier wrap installation and sealing window and door installation, and exterior cladding installation and detail.
 The following photographs detail proper window installation.

 Wall systems should be designed so that moisture vapor within the conditioned space is regulated from entering the assembly, yet able to dry either to the exterior or to the interior if it does enter an assembly.

 Our current project, “Winkumpaugh Cottage” utilizes DOW “SIS” structural insulated sheathing which has a perm rating of 0.03 (twice as impermeable as 6 mil poly).
 This requires that wall systems be allowed to dry to the inside of the structure as it is nearly impossible that any moisture could dry through the sheathing to the exterior.

 But how can we prevent moisture vapor inside the structure from entering the wall system while at the same time allowing moisture vapor to dry to the interior?
 By installing a vapor retarder.

-In our climate zone, and with foam sheathed walls (the DOW SIS sheathing is continuous foam sheathing of R-5.5) it is recommended that a class III vapor barrier be utilized (class III requires permiance of less than 1.0 perm and greater than 0.1 perm).
+In our climate zone, and with foam sheathed walls (the DOW SIS sheathing is continuous foam sheathing of R-5.5) it is recommended that a class III vapor barrier be utilized (class III requires permeance of less than 1.0 perm and greater than 0.1 perms).